-Policy Goal Procedures Accountable

-SAR Policy is kept accurate and The DPO will ensure a plan is in place to DPO

-up to date review and update the SAR Policy.

-Procedures are in place and SAR procedure is in place and regularly DPO

-communicated reviewed annually.

-The procedure is communicated and

-saved centrally, to ensure accessibility

-from all employees.

-A designated team is in place for A designated team within Legal Services DPO

-dealing with SARs is in place to deal with SAR requests.

-Internal Guidance A dedicated data protection page/area is DPO

-available and contains relevant policies

-External Guidance and procedures.
+Policy Goal Procedures Accountable SAR Policy is kept accurate and up to date The DPO will ensure a plan is in place to review and update the SAR Policy.
+DPO Procedures are in place and communicated SAR procedure is in place and regularly reviewed annually.
+The procedure is communicated and saved centrally, to ensure accessibility from all employees.
+DPO A designated team is in place for dealing with SARs A designated team within Legal Services is in place to deal with SAR requests.
+DPO Internal Guidance A dedicated data protection page/area is available and contains relevant policies and procedures .
+DPO External Guidance Guidance on making a SAR a link to the online form on NTU's website.
+DPO All staff handling SARs have relevant training All employees are provided with advice on how to recognise a SAR (online GDPR module).
+Designated Legal Services members receive training and guidance on handling SAR's.
+DPO Adequate ID is collected to verify an individual's identity Legal Services Team assess request and will request ID/verification documents as appropriate for each SAR.
+Verification managed by Legal Services Team.
+DPO All SAR data should be sent securely SAR responses are sent securely, via the ZendTo Portal.
+DPO Documentation SAR requests maintained in the Legal Services system.
+Requests to be responded to within one month of receipt or extended as appropriate.
 DPO

-External Guidance Guidance on making a SAR a link to the online form on NTU's website.
-DPO

-All staff handling SARs have All employees are provided with advice DPO

-relevant training on how to recognise a SAR (online DFO

-relevant training GDPR module).

-Designated Legal Services members

-receive training and guidance on

-handling SAR's.

-Adequate ID is collected to Legal Services Team assess request DPO

-verify an individual's identity and will request ID/verification

-documents as appropriate for each SAR.

-Verification managed by Legal Services

-Team.

-All SAR data should be sent SAR responses are sent securely, via DPO

-securely the ZendTo Portal.
-220

-Documentation SAR requests maintained in the Legal DPO

-Services system.

-Poguate to be reapended to within and

-Requests to be responded to within one month of receipt or extended as

-appropriate.

-appropriate.